Logius-standaarden/API-Design-Rules/DesignRules.md

       </dd>
       <dt>Rationale</dt>
       <dd>
          The exact meaning of concepts is often lost in translation.
-Publishing an API for an international audience might also be a reason to define interfaces in English.
+Publishing an API for an international audience might also be a reason to use English definitions and naming conventions.
          Note that glossaries exist that define useful sets of attributes which SHOULD preferably be reused.
 Examples can be found at <a href="http://schema.org/docs/schemas.html">schema.org</a>.
+For Dutch glossaries, one could consult <a href="https://data.overheid.nl/">data.overheid.nl</a> and <a href=https://www.stelselcatalogus.nl/">stelselcatalogus.nl</a>
       </dd>
       <dt>Implications</dt>
       <dd id="implications"></dd>